How to buy flowers for your lover

-Club 826 Tip – Remember what’s important.
-Set reminders of anniversaries, birthday or special days in your diary.
+Remember what’s important—set reminders of anniversaries, birthdays or special days in your diary.
 But …don’t always save sending flowers for birthday’s, Valentine’s Day or an apology.
-It’s the ones you buy just because you were thinking of your significant other when he or she wasn’t around which will score you more than a few brownie points for sure.
+It’s the ones you buy just because you were thinking of your significant other when they weren’t around, which will score you more than a few brownie points for sure.

 Keep things elegant, simple and pure.
 Nothing says style and class more than a bouquet of one single flower type and colour.
-Keep is fresh and simple with no foliage or fancy paper.
-Just asked for them to be wrapped in brown paper.
+Keep it fresh and simple with no foliage or fancy paper.
+I just asked for them to be wrapped in brown paper.
 Super simple and chic.
-Favourites to create the most impact would be large off-white or pale, dusky pink roses or cornflower blue hydrangeas or a simple bunch of pink tulips or sunny yellow daffodils in spring will bring a beaming smile to anyone’s face.
+Favourites to create the most impact would be large off-white or pale, dusky pink roses or cornflower blue hydrangeas, or a simple bunch of pink tulips or sunny yellow daffodils in spring will bring a beaming smile to anyone’s face.

 Choose a fool proof flower

-You want you flowers to certainly last more than 24 hours and certainly still be fresh when they get delivered.
-To avoid drooping blooms choose flowers which are not already in full bloom or anything too tightly in bud.
-Opt for stems which are just budding and on the verge of blossoming opening.
-Add flower food to the water, if it’s available and trim an inch of the bottom before placing in fresh water.
+You want your flowers to last more than 24 hours certainly and still be fresh when they get delivered.
+To avoid drooping blooms choose flowers that are not already in full bloom or anything too tightly in bud.
+Opt for stems that are just budding and on the verge of blossoming opening.
+Add flower food to the water, if it’s available and trim an inch of the bottom before placing in freshwater.
 Keep water fresh and topped up to keep blooms blooming.

 Not the time for War and Peace.

-Club 826 Tip – if supermarket flowers are all that’s to hand then a simple repacking in clear cellophane or white paper with a raffia bow makes them look a million times better.
+If supermarket flowers are all that’s to hand, then a simple repacking in clear cellophane or white paper with a raffia bow makes them look a million times better.